HannaPaiva/Projetos-Tree-Tree2-bot-Overfit/README.md

 **DailyCleanup()** - This method erases all the messages every day in a given time, in all text channels in the guild, and it
      is called when the bot starts.
 It is also always running as a background process.
 **AsyncioCleanup()** - This method erases all the messages in all text channels in the guild and it is called when the bot starts.
 The cleaning is done from time to time (x to x time // like from 2 to 2 hours)
+**Reminder()** - This method has the purpose to send messages to the private chat of the guild members with a specific role at a certain time.
+In this case, when the time is the same as the one assigned to the 'reminder' variable, it sends a message to all students with the given role name, attached to a timer that shows how much time is left for the server activities to start.

 ## How to download it